Directed by Robert Smyth

 Assistant Director/Fight Choreographer

-Jordan was last seen in Lamb's Players Theatre productions of Festival of Christmas 2015, OZ, Joseph and the Amazing Technicolor Dreamcoat and their critically acclaimed and award winning production of Les Miserables (Enjolras.)
+Jordan was last seen in Lamb's Players Theatre productions of Festival of Christmas 2016 and 2015, OZ, Joseph and the Amazing Technicolor Dreamcoat and their critically acclaimed and award winning production of Les Miserables (Enjolras.)
 He also served as fight choreographer for West Side Story.
 Other San Diego credits include Lyric Opera San Diego's The Gondoliers (Guiseppi,) Anything Goes (Billy) and A Little Night Music; Cygnet Theatre's The Importance of Being Earnest (Algernon,) Travesties (Henry Carr) and Bed And Sofa (Volodya.)
 Regional credits include Oklahoma!
 (Curly,) Annie Get Your Gun (Frank Butler) and A Little Night Music (Count Carl-Magnus.) www.jordancmiller.com

 a graduate of Biola University, Nate is Lamb’s Director of Production.
 He has been with Lamb’s since 1982 working as photographer, set construction, lighting designer and performer.